dvxgit-jsoriano/logger/README.md

-# Flex Optimal Logger
+# Flex Optimal Laravel Logger

-This is a Flexible Optimized Logger which you can configure the path, centralize all your application logs, organize by year month and date filename.
+This is a Flexible Optimized Logger for Laravel Apps which you can change and configure your log path, centralize all your application logs into one path, organize by year month and date filename. \

+Ex. `/var/logs/your-app/202203/20220324_app.txt` OR `C:\logs\your-app\202203\20220324_app.txt`

 ## How to use the package